-Digital marketing fraud consists of the use of fake traffic and engagement to “hijack” advertising traffic for the financial benefit of cybercriminals.
-Fraud in digital marketing involves spammers using malware or “bad code” to create fraudulent traffic or engagement on ads.
-The advertising costs paid by the fraud victims go to the fraudsters.
+Digital marketing fraud uses fake traffic and engagement to hijack advertising clicks for the financial benefit of cybercriminals.
+Fraud in digital marketing involves spammers using automated click bots to create fraudulent traffic or engagement on ads.

-Advertisers create pay-per-click (PPC) campaigns assuming that their ads are viewed by real people that fit their target demographic.
+Advertisers create Pay-Per-Click (PPC) campaigns assuming that their ads are viewed by real people that fit their target demographic.
 Unfortunately, they are sometimes wrong.
-According to our research, almost half of internet traffic is driven by bots.
+According to our research, 42% of all online traffic today is driven by bots.

-While some of these bots are “good” bots, like Google’s crawlers, a vast majority of them are “bad”.
-Bad bots are designed to pose as real human traffic.
-The ultimate purpose of bad bots is to help spammers or fraudsters “steal” advertisers’ campaign budgets.
+While some of these bots are good bots, like Google’s crawlers, a vast majority of them are bad.
+Bad bots are designed to pose as real human traffic – but with the ultimate purpose of helping spammers or fraudsters drain advertisers’ campaign budgets.

 The worldwide digital ad market is huge.
-According to a recent Statista report, Google's 2020 revenue from Google Ads was $146.92 billion.
-As more companies are investing in digital advertising, more cybercriminals are trying to take advantage.
+According to a recent Statista report, Google’s revenue from Google Ads was a tremendous $224.47 billion in 2022 – we expect to see this number to keep growing.
+But as more companies are investing in digital advertising, more cybercriminals are also trying to take advantage.

 Here are some more worrying statistics about fraud in digital marketing:

-- The cost of ad fraud is expected to grow to $44 billion in 2022.
+- The global cost of ad fraud is expected to continue to grow exponentially to 100 billion US dollars by 2023.
 (Statista)

-- 17% of all PPC clicks are estimated to be click fraud.
+- 14% of all PPC clicks are estimated to be click fraud and one out of every three dollars spent by advertisers is wasted due to ad fraud.
 (ClickGUARD)

 - The global fraud detection and prevention market is expected to reach $92.3 billion by 2027.
 (Vynz Research)

-- 56% of impressions served across Google’s display advertising platforms aren’t viewable for the users.
+- 56% of impressions served (or ads shown) across Google’s display advertising platforms aren’t viewable for the users.
 (Google)

 8 Types of Fraud in Digital Marketing